pandening/MemKit/README.md

 use this way to rebuild dataset)
 5.the memkit also offer a console runner,this is for server user
 6.you should choose the 'remote' command to set up the memkit on the server
+7.The memcached is for Linux,not windows or other platform.
+8.this memkit based on c++11.so,you should ensure your c++ colpiler support c++11 features

 ```